Ecology, Evolution, and Environmental Biology

 Two terms of physics such as the following: | ||

-PHYS UN1201 - PHYS UN1202 | General Physics I and General Physics II | |
+PHYS UN1201 & PHYS UN1202 | GENERAL PHYSICS I and GENERAL PHYSICS II | |

 One term of statistics such as the following: | ||

-BIOL BC2286 | Statistics and Research Design | |
+BIOL BC2286 | STATISTICS & RESEARCH DESIGN | |

-STAT UN1101 | Introduction to Statistics | |
+STAT UN1101 | INTRODUCTION TO STATISTICS | |

-STAT UN1201 | Calculus-Based Introduction to Statistics | |
+STAT UN1201 | CALC-BASED INTRO TO STATISTICS | |

 Two terms of calculus, or one term of calculus and second advanced course in math or statistics such as the following: | ||